-1ID welcomes new NCOs during Induction Ceremony
+1ID Welcomes New NCOs during Induction Ceremony

 |0

-This work, 1ID welcomes new NCOs during Induction Ceremony, by SGT Alvin Conley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 1ID Welcomes New NCOs during Induction Ceremony, by SPC Kenneth Barnet, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT